-Farming Future Bangladesh (FFB) is a science-based comprehensive communication and community engagement organization, aimed to improve access to modern agricultural innovations for sustainable food security in Bangladesh.
+Farming Future Bangladesh (FFB) is a science and evidence-based comprehensive communication and community engagement organization, aimed to improve access to modern agricultural innovations including crop biotechnology for sustainable food security in Bangladesh.

 Visit the About Us page for more information.

 Developing a sustained community of advocates who can advance a pro-science enabling environment, foster demand for broad set of crops and traits and generate political and social support for agricultural innovation Bangladesh.

 FFB is effectively engaging key stakeholders and community of advocates who are working in a coordinated way to promote access to scientific innovations as a means of enhancing food security, improving environmental sustainability, and raising the quality of life.